your description goes here

 Every year millions of cats worldwide are abandoned and have to be taken in by caring organisations such as animal shelters and pet charities to prevent suffering and our cities being over run with feral and homeless cats.

 One of the main reasons for this over population is that unfortunately there are many pet owners who just don’t think that it is important to make sure that their cat is neutered.
-This results in many litters of unwanted kittens, who end up either left on the streets of worse drowned.
+This results in many litters of unwanted kittens, who end up either left on the streets or worse drowned.

+The terrible truth is that The Humane Society of the United States estimates that between 8 – 10 million cats and dogs are euthanised every year in U.S. shelters.
 Just because there are not enough homes to re-home them and that they run out of space to care for them all.
 So just imagine what that figure is worldwide.

-Re-homing: There are times when circumstances change in our lives which can mean that we have to make the decision to re-home our pet.
+Re-homing: There are times when circumstances change in our lives which can mean that we have to make the decision to re-home our pet. the problem is how do we find new owners and how do we know they will look after our cat the way we would want them to?

 Lost and Found Cats: Rescue centres are an invaluable resource for helping us track down our lost pets.
 Databases are kept of found cats and call centres are manned to answer calls from worried owners.